VVoiddd/shiny-dollop/README.md

 ## Running the Application

-1. Start the backend server (refer to its specific instructions).
+1. Launch the backend server (for details, refer to its respective guidelines).
-2. Run the `gen_app.py`:
+2. Execute the `gen_app.py` script:

 ```
 python gen_app.py
 ```

-3. The KeyGen UI will appear, and you can start generating and managing keys.
+Upon invocation, the KeyGen UI will emerge, ready for key generation and management.

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcomed.
+If you're thinking of major alterations, kindly initiate an issue for discussion.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

+This version uses checkboxes to represent features and prerequisites.
+In platforms like GitHub, these checkboxes will be displayed as interactive elements, but the user won't be able to modify them directly from the README view.
+They give a visual representation of what's done and what's pending.